pantheon-systems/documentation/source/content/guides/multisite/03-config.md

 You may notice that the `test` and `dev` cases are redundant.
 Remove the `test` and `dev` cases if you don't intend to add custom domains to those environments.
 Generally, you should conditionally define the `DOMAIN_CURRENT_SITE` constant based on the current Pantheon environment (Dev, Test, Live or Multidev).

-1. Save your changes and upload the `wp-config.php` file to Pantheon's Dev environment after editing.
+1. Save your changes and upload the `wp-config.php` file to Pantheon's Dev environment after you edit.

 <Alert title="Note" type="info">